ajpeng/Sample-Backend/README.md

-# Cornershop's backend integrations test

-## Before you begin

-Read this README completely before starting.
-There whole content of this document is relevant for the test and there are some important tips and notes in every section.

-Before you begin, create a new private repository.
-Once you have finished the test, invite @jeffersonlizar @lbenitez000 as collaborators and send the link to the repository to your recruiter telling them you have finished.

 ## Introduction

 This is the technical test for backend integration engineers.
 It's focused on connecting to remote services, gathering and processing data, finally storing it in the project's models.

-A common task at Cornershop is collecting product information from external sources like websites and files.
+A common task at Company XYZ is collecting product information from external sources like websites and files.
 This test covers both tasks with simple cases:

 - **Case 1**: Scraping a product department at Walmart Canada's website
 - **Case 2**: Processing CSV files to extract clean information